Dish Anywhere

 ROLE AND RESPONSIBILITY

-Worked in collaboration with other UX designers, product managers, and engineering teams.
-Created unique visual experiences with brands that have clear meaning and impact.
-Defined and created output to communicate relevant visual languages, created iterations to investigate solutions and apply feedback from users, leadership and team members.
+I collaborated with other UX designers, product managers, and engineering teams to create unique visual experiences that conveyed clear meaning and had a meaningful impact.
+I defined and created output to communicate relevant visual languages, conducted iterative design processes to investigate solutions, and incorporated feedback from users, leadership, and team members to improve our designs.

-We had competitive research for main key screens which are sign-in, menu, home, and guide with Netflix, Amazon Prime Video, Direct TV, Hulu, and Xfinity.
-It helped in learning new ways to serve our users.
-Also, it allowed us to use data spot for new opportunities and showed the exact content we need to be producing.
+We conducted competitive research on the main key screens, including sign-in, menu, home, and guide, by analyzing similar features in platforms such as Netflix, Amazon Prime Video, Direct TV, Hulu, and Xfinity.
+This research helped us identify new ways to serve our users, uncover new opportunities, and determine the exact content we needed to produce to meet their needs.

 UI DESIGN PROCESS